KontioJuho/matrinetR/README.md

 devtools::install_github("KontioJuho/matrinetR")
 ```

+If you have any questions or suggestions, please feel free to contact us.

 <!-- USAGE EXAMPLES -->
 ## Package structure

 The most central object of matrinetR package and the analysis workflow is **matrigraph**.
-At first, all prior information about the genes/proteins (e.g.family/category)  and their underlying network structure (e.g., the edgelist from matrixDB) are stored into matrigraph by *initializing* it with the matrinet_graph function.
-Then the goal of the analysis is to update the initial matrigraph object with the properties estimated from input data using matrinet_estimate function that, in turn, requires gene/protein level input data.
-Since the estimation process build multiple network models simultaneously, the input data must be given in a specific **matridata** format, created automatically by the *matrinet_data* function.
+At first, all prior information about the genes/proteins (e.g.family/category)  and their underlying network structure (e.g., the edgelist from matrixDB) are stored into the *initial* matrigraph object.
+The matrinetR workflow is about updating the initial matrigraph  with properties estimated from the input data.
+This, in turn, requires gene/protein level input data, which must be given in a specific **matridata** form.
+The relationships between matrigraph, matridata, and provided functions can be summarized as follows:

 | Function | Input | Output |
 | --- | --- | --- |